Chizaruu/roguebasin/wiki/dungeon-building_algorithm.md

 #####
 ```

-7. Area is OK, so add new room.
-Throw in a chest (C) for good measure
+`7.
+Area is OK, so add new room.
+Throw in a chest (C) for good measure`

 ```text
         ####